-2.3.7 Director of Compliance and Safety/Title IX Coordinator
+2.3.7 Special Assistant to the President for Compliance/Title IX Coordinator (updated 8-2022)

-The Director of Compliance and Safety reports to the University President.
-The primary role of this position is to coordinate federal and state legal compliance for the institution.
-Additionally, this person serves as the supervisor to the Physical Plant, Grounds, Campus Police, and Campus Safety departments.
+The Special Assistant to the President for Compliance reports to the University President.
+The primary role of this position is to coordinate federal and state regulatory legal compliance for the institution.
+Additionally, this person serves as principal designee of the President for case management of internal civil rights cases, investigations, and hearings at the University.

 This position is the designated Equal Employment Opportunity Officer, ADA Coordinator, and Title IX Coordinator for the institution.
-Additionally, this position is the lead coordinator for the Clery Act, and Risk Management.
+Additionally, this position is the lead coordinator for the Clery Act.
+This position is instrumental in policy development, internal trainings for regulatory compliance, and the drafting of annual regulatory reports as required by law.
 As a direct report to the President, this position sits on the Executive Council.

-2.3.8 Special Assistant to the President/Director of University Communications
+2.3.8 Special Assistant to the President/Director of University Communications (updated 8-2022)

-The Special Assistant to the President/Director of University Communications reports directly to the President of the University and is responsible for developing and maintaining an effective communications program.
-The individuals works closely with the President and other Executive Team members in promoting the vision, strategic mission, goals, and accomplishments of the University to both internal and external audiences.
+The Special Assistant to the President/Director of University Communications-Marketing reports directly to the President of the University and is responsible for developing and maintaining an effective communications program.
+The individual works closely with the President and other